C6WX/3D-Platformer/Development Journal Player & Obstacles.md

  Within the game you are able to move the camera around the player and it is also a 3D platformer where the player can interact with obstacles and jump.

  I found their use of these mechanics to be a great example for my game and future 3D platformer games.

-# Example Documentation

-I wanted to create an emitter which takes advantage of spread and focus, which was a technique I learned from a previous assignment where the spatialisation of an object changes depending on distance.
-I also wanted to work specifically with a `Spline Component` to encapsulate the entire ship with an “Ocean Emitter”.
-This led me to read the Unreal Blueprints API References and Wwise 3D Positioning documentation (Unreal Engine Blueprint API Reference | Unreal Engine 5.4 Documentation | Epic Developer Community, s.d., AudioKinetic Inc, s.d.).

-I found a Blueprint node called “Find Location Closest to World Location" which returns a `Vector3` on the spline position closest to another `Vector3`, I believe this can help move the emitter towards the player(Finding time of given results from (Find Location Closest to World Location) from Splines - Programming & Scripting / Blueprint, 2023).

-I found the Unreal documentation clear and easy to navigate, however it was much harder to find specific nodes unless you are familiar with the naming conventions used by Unreal, such as “World Location” and the API documentation is separated from the property references.
-The Wwise documentation on the other hand is much easier to navigate as they have core topics such as “Using Sounds and Motion to Enhance Gameplay” and examples of how they can be applied, which the unreal documentation lacked.

-# Example Game Source

-Just Cause 3 is an action-adventure game developed by Avalanche Studios, it features a mechanic where the player can navigate the open world with the use of a parachute and a wingsuit(Just Cause 3, 2015).

-The wind becomes more prominent in the mix and its volume and speed is based on the player's velocity when using the wingsuit or parachute.
-It is not too overwhelming during action sequences to ensure audio responses can be clearly heard.

-I found their implementation and choice great for the context of their narrative and game mechanics.
-However, for the sequences featured in the assignment, it is more “cinematic” allowing for a different approach for the mix and can be “exaggerated” to drive its narrative function.

 ```